-- (1) The Treasurer must- - (a) receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - (b) ensure that all moneys received are paid into the account of the Association within 10 working days after receipt; and - (c) make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds; and - (d) ensure payments are made in accordance with Rule 69. - (2) The Treasurer must- - (a) ensure that the financial records of the Association are kept in accordance with the Act; and - (b) coordinate the preparation of the financial statements of the Association and their certification by the Committee prior to their submission to the annual general meeting of the Association. - (3) The Treasurer must ensure that at least one other committee member has access to the accounts and financial records of the Association.
+- (1) The Treasurer must- - (a) receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - (b) ensure that all moneys received are paid into the account of the Association within 14 working days after receipt; and - (c) make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds; and - (d) ensure cheques are signed by at least 2 committee members. - (2) The Treasurer must- - (a) ensure that the financial records of the Association are kept in accordance with the Act; and - (b) coordinate the preparation of the financial statements of the Association and their certification by the Committee, and have the accounts externally audited prior to their submission to the annual general meeting of the Association. - (3) The Treasurer must ensure that at least one other committee member has access to the accounts and financial records of the Association.